jetfirephp/routing/readme.md

 // Run it!
 $router->run();
 ```
+<a name="smart-routing"></a>
 #### Smart Routing

 With Smart Routing you don't have to define your routes.
-Depending on the url it can check if a target exist for the current url.
+Depending on the uri it can check if a target exist for the current url.

-For exemple if the url is : `/home/index`
+For example if the uri is : `/home/index`

 ##### Template matcher

-Smart Routing check if an `index.php` file exist in the `/Views/Home` directory.
+Smart Routing check if an `index.php` file exist in `/Views/Home` directory.
 By default `Views/` is the directory containing all templates.
 But you can change it using `setConfig()` function.
-Look Views section for more details.
+Look [Views](#views) section for more details.

 If you want to check for other extension (html,json,...)
 You can configure the router like this :